-Responding to the suspect's resistance, the officer stated he attempted to use his conducted energy weapon (CEW) in 'drive-stun' mode, meaning he deployed his CEW by holding the probes at the front of the device directly against the suspect's body, but it was ineffective.
+Responding to the suspect's resistance, the officer stated he attempted to use his conducted energy weapon (CEW) multiple times but was ineffective.
 Hence, the officer then transitioned to using his Streamlight SL20 flashlight (Streamlight SL20) as an impact weapon.
 Body-worn-camera (BWC) video evidence appears to show the officer delivered blows to the suspect's shoulders, and hips.
 However, these strikes were also ineffective at overcoming the suspects resistance allowing for the application of restraints.
 The officer then seems to pause while standing over the suspect when the suspect grabbed the officer's flashlight and was ultimately able to disarm him of it.
-The officer drew his firearm and fired seven shots striking the suspect in the front, left side and back.
+The officer stated the suspect stood and presented the flashlight aggressively.
+In response, the officer drew his firearm and fired seven shots striking the suspect in the front, left side and back.
 The suspect then dropped the flashlight and fell into the nearby bush.
 The suspect was declared deceased.